operasoftware/devopera/blog/_posts/2013-03-05-opera-14-beta-for-android-is-out.md

 ---
-title: Opera 14 beta for Android is out
+title: Opera 14 Beta for Android Is Out
 authors:
 - andreas-bovens
 tags: